How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 After the game:

-• Makes the video available for college recruiting highlight reels
+• Makes video available for recruiting highlight reels

 The compact but powerful streaming setup: laptop running OBS Studio, phone on tripod, Stream Deck controller, and handwritten stat sheets all crammed on a portable tray table The reality of solo streaming: laptop, phone, Stream Deck, stats sheets, and tangled cables—everything needed to run a professional broadcast from a rink-side tray table